yangymargaret/REUNION/README.md

     For the data of single cells, Unify supports the anndata format.

-- --atac_data: the filename of the ATAC-seq data of the single cells, default = -1.
+- --atac_data: the file path of the ATAC-seq data of the single cells, default = -1.

-- --rna_data: the filename of the RNA-seq data of the single cells, default = -1.
+- --rna_data: the file path of the RNA-seq data of the single cells, default = -1.

   If atac_data or rna_data is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the single cells, respectively.

-- --atac_meta: the filename of the ATAC-seq read count matrix of the metacells, default = -1.
+- --atac_meta: the file path of the ATAC-seq read count matrix of the metacells, default = -1.

-- --rna_meta: the filename of the RNA-seq read count matrix of the metacells, default = -1.
+- --rna_meta: the file path of the RNA-seq read count matrix of the metacells, default = -1.

   If atac_meta or rna_meta is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.